floraison/flor/doc/procedures/readme.md

 * [_obj](_obj.md) - "_obj" is the procedure behind objects (maps).
 * [_skip](_skip.md) - Skips x messages, mostly used for testing flor.
 * [all?](all.md) - Returns true if all the elements in a collection return true for the given function.
+* [and, or](andor.md) - When `and` evaluates the children and returns false as soon as one of returns a falsy value.
+Returns true else.
+When `or` evaluates the children and returns true as soon as one of them returns a trueish value.
+Returns false else.
 * [any?](any.md) - Returns `true` if at least one of the member of a collection returns something trueish for the given function.
 Returns `false` else.
 * [apply](apply.md) - Applies a function.
 * [+, -, *, /, %](arith.md) - The base implementation for + - + / %